Semantic-Org/Learn-Semantic/server/documents/definitions/overview.html.md

 </div>

-## Varying Standard Elements
+## Varying Prototypes

-User interface elements most often exist with differences from a standard form.
-Semantic uses special names for describing these modifications to an element's standard form.
+User interface components most often exist with differences from a standard form.
+Semantic uses special names for describing these modifications to a component's standard form.

 ### Types

-Types are mutually exclusive forms of an element.
-Just like a pet cannot be both a "cat" and a "dog", types of ui elements, like a ``vertical`` menu or a ``tiered`` menu are *mutually exclusive*.
+Types are mutually exclusive forms of a ui component.
+Just like a pet cannot be both a "cat" and a "dog", ui types like a ``vertical`` menu or a ``tiered`` menu are *mutually exclusive* and cannot be used together.

 ### Variations